Loughborough Business School achieves Bronze Award from Athena Swan

 As part of our ethos of ensuring all members of Loughborough Business School can make meaningful ‘Progress with Purpose’, we plan to build on the strong foundation of gender equality within the School with a dedicated action plan, highlighted in the submission to the awarding committee.

-Our Athena Swan award submission team included Equality Champions from our teaching and international relations teams, Dr Peggy Alexopoulou and Lucy Dixon, offering comprehensive insights into our activity across the curriculum and support services.
+Our Athena Swan award submission team included Athena Swan Champions from our teaching and international relations teams, Dr Peggy Alexopoulou and Lucy Dixon, offering comprehensive insights into our activity across the curriculum and support services.

-The submission was led by our new Associate Dean for Equity, Diversity and Inclusion, Dr Sarah Barnard, who said: “I am absolutely delighted that we have been successful in our application for the Bronze Athena Swan Award.
+Our new Associate Dean for Equity, Diversity and Inclusion, Dr Sarah Barnard, said: “I am absolutely delighted that we have been successful in our application.
 It is a remarkable milestone that reflects our strong commitment to embedding equity, diversity, and inclusion into everything we do.

 “This success marks just the beginning, and I’m genuinely excited to collaborate with colleagues to champion and support our staff and students in the years ahead!”